gsoft-inc/wl-squide/docs/reference/tanstack-query/useProtectedDataQueries.md

 Unauthorized requests are a special case that shouldn't be handled by an error boundary, as this would cause an **infinite loop** with the application's authentication boundary.

-To address this, when the server returns a `401` status code, the `useProtectedDataQueries` hook instructs Squide to immediately render the page, triggering the authentication boundary, that will eventually redirect the user to a login page.
+To handle this, when the server returns a `401` status code, the `useProtectedDataQueries` hook instructs Squide to immediately render the page, triggering the authentication boundary, that will eventually redirect the user to a login page.

-Since Squide handles everything behind the scenes, there is nothing specific for you to do as a consumer, except to register an `AuthenticationBoundary` component and provide an `isUnauthorizedError` handler to the `useProtectedDataQueries` hook.
+Since Squide manages this process behind the scenes, you only need to register an `AuthenticationBoundary` component and provide an `isUnauthorizedError` handler to the `useProtectedDataQueries` hook.

 ```tsx host/src/AuthenticationBoundary.tsx
 import { useContext } from "react";